U.S. judge rules for Vikings' Peterson in NFL discipline case

 “The court finds no valid basis to distinguish this case from the Rice matter,” Doty wrote.

-Peterson pleaded no contest in Texas in November to a misdemeanor assault charge for spanking his son with a switch.
+Peterson pleaded no contest in Conroe, Texas, in November to a misdemeanor assault charge for spanking his son with a switch.
 He was ordered to pay a $4,000 fine and perform community service.